helium/HIP/0051-helium-dao.md

       propose that 50B of 250B MOBILE is pre-mined and deposited to the Foundation.
-   2. The Helium Foundation then utilizes this reserve of MOBILE tokens to immediately perform market activities critical to the functioning of the Mobile network, including rewards for hotspots and community or business development efforts.
+   2. The Helium Foundation then utilizes this reserve of MOBILE tokens to immediately perform market activities critical to the functioning of the Mobile network, including rewards for Hotspots and community or business development efforts.

 2. Phase II (August 1, 2022) : On the third anniversary of the Helium Network, the IOT token is issued on the working Helium blockchain as per HIP 52: IoT subDAO,